12 Sauvignon Blanc Food Pairing Ideas to Make Tonight

 Sauvignon Blanc is typically made in a dry style, which means there is little-to-no residual sugar in the wine.
 The high acidity also lends to its refreshing, dry taste.
 That being said, Sauv Blanc can sometimes taste sweeter if it is harvested particularly late and/or fermentation was not completed, leaving more residual sugar.

 Finally, it’s important to know that Sauvignon Blanc wine is especially expressive of its terroir.
 This is one of the reasons the wine is so diverse.
-For example, a Sauv Blanc from New Zealand can taste completely different from a French Sauvignon Blanc – and yet again altogether different from one made in Chile or California.
+For example, a New Zealand Sauv Blanc can taste completely different from a French Sauvignon Blanc – and yet again altogether different from one made in Chile or California.

 In a cooler region, the green vegetal flavors will be stronger, while in a warmer region there will be riper fruit flavors in a Sauvignon Blanc wine.